 Farey, Cyril Arthur 1888 - 1954

-Cyril Arthur Farey was born in London, England on 28 April1888.
-He was articled to Horace Field (1861-1948) and worked assistant to Ernest Newton (1856-1922).
-He also attended the Architectural Association Schools and at the Royal Academy Schools in London, where he was awarded the RA School Gold Medal in 1911.
+Cyril Arthur Farey was born in London, England on 28 April 1888 and was articled to Horace Field (1861-1948) from 1911 to 1913.
+He then worked as an assistant to Ernest Newton (1856-1922).
+He also attended the Architectural Association Schools and, from November 1910 to December 1920 at the Royal Academy Schools in London, where he was awarded the RA School Gold Medal in 1911.
 He was also awarded the Tite Prize in 1913 and the Soane Medallion in 1914.

-Farey was elected an Associate of the Royal Institute of British Architects (ARIBA) in 1918.
-His address was given as 14 Hart Street, Bloomsbury, London in 1913; 19 Bedford Square, London in 1923; 7 Bedford Square, London; and 83 Prince Albert Road, Regent's Park, London in 1935 and 1939.
-He died at at the Hospital of St John & St Elizabeth, Marylebone, London on 7 December 1954.
-At the time of his death he was living at 83 Prince Albert Rd, Regents Park, London.
+Farey was elected an Associate of the Royal Institute of British Architects (ARIBA) in 1918 and a Fellow of the Royal Institute of British Architects (FRIBA) in 1941.
+His address was given as 14 Hart Street, Bloomsbury, London in 1913; 19 Bedford Square, London in 1923; 7 Bedford Square, London; and 83 Prince Albert Road, Regent's Park, London in 1935 and 1954 He died at the Hospital of St John & St Elizabeth, Marylebone, London on 7 December 1954.

 Worked in